-If you’re new here, read below for the 10,000 foot view of Datadog.
+If you’re new here, read below for the high-level view of Datadog.

 Install & configure the Agent to collect data